wildlifetrusts/nextdoornature/content/stories/en/quick-small-changes-anyone-can-do-to-help-nature.md

 ---
-title: Quick small changes anyone can do to help nature
+title: Short snippets about people helping nature
 who: Everyone can do one of these things
 location: All around the UK
 images: